blawson69/RoofControl/README.md

 !roof flip
 ```

 By default, this command will only toggle Roof token visibility.
 If you want to control Dynamic Lighting and/or Explorer Mode you can send additional parameters.
-There are three for each feature, all case insensitive, which are pretty self-explanatory. `dl-on` or `fow-on` turns on (or leaves on) Dynamic Lighting and Explorer Mode, respectively.
-Using `dl-off` or `fow-off` turns or leaves them off, and `dl-toggle` or `fow-toggle` flips them on if they're off and vice versa.
+There are three for each feature, all case insensitive, which are pretty self-explanatory. `dl-on` or `em-on` turns on (or leaves on) Dynamic Lighting and Explorer Mode, respectively.
+Using `dl-off` or `em-off` turns or leaves them off, and `dl-toggle` or `em-toggle` flips them on if they're off and vice versa.
 You can use one or both parameters together in any order.

 ```
 !roof flip dl-on
-!roof flip dl-off fow-off
+!roof flip dl-off em-off
-!roof flip fow-toggle
+!roof flip em-toggle
-!roof flip fow-on dl-toggle
+!roof flip em-on dl-toggle
 ```

 In some instances you may be using macros with multiple API script calls and one of them uses target tokens, causing your RoofAnchor token to be de-selected.
 Or the RoofAnchor tokens you want to use may be spread out.
 In these cases, you can send the ID of the RoofAnchor token as the **last** parameter to the command.
 To affect multiple anchors, send all RoofAnchor token IDs as a comma-delimited list.
 Note: Sending token IDs will cause any selected tokens to be ignored.